yanisssch/Intersect-Engine/README.md

 Our editor uses DirectX and must be ran in Windows, but you can host and play your game on any desktop os that supports OpenGL.

 We're open to expanding to new platforms (mobile, web, etc) but don't have the capacity to do so at this time.
 If you're interested in helping out let us know!

-## Intersect Assets

-Intersect is distributed with [custom assets](https://github.com/AscensionGameDev/Intersect-Assets) that have been curated from our community and around the net.
-Assets all match in style and are all safe to use freely in commercial projects.

 ## Support and Contributions